katzenpost/katzenpost/docs/specs/mixnet.rst

    Each Node MUST rotate the key pair used for Sphinx packet processing periodically for forward secrecy reasons and to keep the list of seen packet tags short.
-The Panoramix Mix Network uses a fixed interval (``epoch``), so that key rotations happen simultaneously throughout the network, at predictable times.
+The Katzenpost Mix Network uses a fixed interval (``epoch``), so that key rotations happen simultaneously throughout the network, at predictable times.